HEALTH & COMMUNITY CENTRE

-Stawell’s former technical school has a renewed life as a vibrant community centre which delivers a unique, integrated model for coordinated health, community services and social development programs.
+Stawell’s former technical school has a renewed life as a vibrant community centre delivering a unique, integrated model for coordinated health, community services and social development programs.

 Developed through a collaborative effort between the State Government and local organisations, the conceptual framework called for a building that was able to successfully address the community’s diverse needs.